Centro Financiero Gigante: Details

-Tower "A" is home to the telephone company RED.
+Tower "A" is home to the telephone company Ubiquity.

-Tower "B" (the highest) is owned by the Spanish company Telefónica.
+Tower "B" (the highest) is owned by the Spanish company Tech America.

-Tower "C" is owned by Tigo.
+Tower "C" is owned by Ubiquity.

-Tower "D" is occupied by the U.S. company Stream Global Services.
+Tower "D" is occupied by the U.S. company CONCENTRIX.

 Tower "E" is the headquarters of Walmart in El Salvador.

 There are several Call Centers and Nearshore Operations located in this complex, including Ubiquity Global Services and Tech Americas USA.
 The Canadian and Israeli embassies are also located in the towers.